inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-create-user-account-end
    :literal:

-We proceed by populating our Invenio instance with demo MARCXML records that are taken from the ``invenio-records`` package:
+We can now create the Elasticsearch indexes and initialise the indexing queue:

 .. include:: ../../scripts/populate-instance.sh
-   :start-after: # sphinxdoc-populate-with-demo-records-begin
+   :start-after: # sphinxdoc-index-initialisation-begin
-   :end-before: # sphinxdoc-populate-with-demo-records-end
+   :end-before: # sphinxdoc-index-initialisation-end
    :literal:

-Let's index all the uploaded records:
+We proceed by populating our Invenio demo instance with some example demo MARCXML records:

 .. include:: ../../scripts/populate-instance.sh
-   :start-after: # sphinxdoc-index-all-records-begin
+   :start-after: # sphinxdoc-populate-with-demo-records-begin
-   :end-before: # sphinxdoc-index-all-records-end
+   :end-before: # sphinxdoc-populate-with-demo-records-end
    :literal:

 Start instance